Noida International Airport: confirmed timeline vs broker hype

 Noida International Airport was originally slated to open in 2022.
 It slipped roughly four years before commercial flights actually began — a fact worth sitting with before trusting any other “imminent” date on this corridor Confirmed (Wikipedia).
 The real sequence, as it eventually played out: DGCA aerodrome licensing landed on 6 March 2026, Prime Minister Modi inaugurated Phase I on 28 March 2026, and the first commercial flight — an IndiGo service from Lucknow — landed on 15 June 2026 Confirmed (Wikipedia).
 Business Today had reported the 15 June date a month and a half in advance (1 May 2026), framed at the time as conditional on final regulatory clearance — which is exactly what happened.

-It's worth noting how recently even the developers on this corridor were hedging: as late as 8 November 2025, Gaurs Group's own public language called the airport's operationalisation merely "imminent" rather than dated Reported (Business Standard, 8 Nov 2025) — seven months before it actually happened.
-As of this writing in early July 2026, the airport has been running commercial flights for just under three weeks. [[CONFIRM: current flight schedule and number of airlines operating from Noida International Airport as of July 2026]] — our source set does not go beyond the first confirmed flight, so we're flagging that gap rather than guessing at it.
+It's worth noting how recently even the developers on this corridor were hedging: as late as 8 November 2025, Gaurs Group's own public language called the airport's operationalisation merely “imminent” rather than dated Reported (Business Standard, 8 Nov 2025) — seven months before it actually happened.
+As of this piece's first publication in early July 2026, our source set did not go beyond the first confirmed flight, so we flagged that gap rather than guessing at it.
+The current schedule now lives on our re-stamped live-status page, which as of 16 July 2026 reads roughly 40–45 daily flights serving 16–17 domestic destinations, led by IndiGo Reported (Trav Talk India; corroborated by AviationA2Z).

 What Phase 1 can actually handle